 I/We would like to begin by acknowledging that Concordia University is located on unceded Indigenous lands.
 The Kanien’kehá:ka Nation is recognized as the custodians of the lands and waters on which we gather today.
 Tiohtià:ke/Montréal is historically known as a gathering place for many First Nations.
 Today, it is home to a diverse population of Indigenous and other peoples.
 We respect the continued connections with the past, present and future in our ongoing relationships with Indigenous and other peoples within the Montreal community.

 Throughout our history, Concordia has sustained relationships with Indigenous peoples and communities on the Island of Tiohtià:ke or Montréal and its surrounding area.
 The Concordia Indigenous Directions Leadership Group is currently developing a history section on the Indigenous Directions Hub to depict and celebrate many of the occasions and collaborations that we have shared.
-The following is a brief history and explanation of the territorial acknowledgment upon which we hope to build.
+The following is a brief history and explanation of the Territorial Acknowledgment upon which we hope to build.

-The Concordia community has developed many versions of territorial acknowledgements, practices, and gestures that continue to foster meaningful and respectful relationships with Indigenous community members, knowledge keepers, and collaborative partners.
-The territorial acknowledgement that we are practicing today is grounded in that history.
+The Concordia community has developed many versions of Territorial Acknowledgements, practices, and gestures that continue to foster meaningful and respectful relationships with Indigenous community members, knowledge keepers, and collaborative partners.
+The Territorial Acknowledgement that we are practicing today is grounded in that history.
 Many members of Concordia’s staff, faculty, students, and community partners have made a contribution to the discussion, wording, and rationale behind it.
-Our acknowledgement is built from cumulative efforts of many minds from diverse backgrounds and we hope to keep an on-going dialogue with all of our stakeholders.
+Our Acknowledgement is built from cumulative efforts of many minds from diverse backgrounds and we hope to keep an on-going dialogue with all of our stakeholders.

-How and why we worded the acknowledgement this way, line by line
+How and why we worded the Acknowledgement this way, line by line

-This specific version of the territorial acknowledgement was primarily authored by Wahéhshon Shiann Whitebean and Dr. Karl S. Hele, with significant contributions at the final stages from Dr. Louellyn White.
+This specific version of the Territorial Acknowledgement was primarily authored by Wahéhshon Shiann Whitebean and Dr. Karl S. Hele, with significant contributions at the final stages from Dr. Louellyn White.
 The final draft was agreed upon unanimously and passed by the Indigenous Directions Leadership Group on February 16, 2017.

 We debated and discussed variations of this statement that included naming a number of First Nations and Indigenous communities that are rooted in the Island of Montréal and surrounding area.
 Many First Peoples claim the land and waterways as a homeland, traditional territory or birthplace of their people since time immemorial.
 This includes, but may not be limited to, the Kanien’kehá:ka (Mohawk) of the Haudenosaunee Confederacy, Huron/Wendat, Abenaki, and Anishinaabeg (Algonquin).
 It is not our role to offer a determination of claim, instead we offer recognition and support of all Indigenous peoples and Nations who have and continue to make these lands and waters their homes.
-We kept the word “unceded” since there no agreements or treaties that have transferred title from any Indigenous Nation to Settler ownership or control; the land was occupied without permission.
+We kept the word “unceded” since there are no agreements or treaties that have transferred title from any Indigenous Nation to Settler ownership or control; the land was occupied without permission.
 This also demonstrates that we recognize the injustices that are part of the colonial history of this place and that Concordia boldly supports and stands in solidarity with the Indigenous members of our community.

 Many Indigenous peoples, communities, and Nations helped to build the foundation of Tiohtià:ke.
 However, it is understood and widely supported that the Kanien’kehá:ka have a strong historic and ongoing presence in the territory with two communities bordering Montréal: Kahnawà:ke and Kanehsatá:ke.
 This is also in consideration of the oral tradition/history of the island that the Kanien’kehá:ka Nation has passed from generation to generation.
 We must recognize the role of the Kanien’kehá:ka in protecting and caring for the lands and waters that we share and enjoy today.
 Their stewardship is a model for how we must collectively respect our natural environment and community as a whole.

-The historic and current presence of two Kanien’kehá:ka communities is acknowledged by the use of the place name “Tiohtià:ke”, an abbreviation of “Teionihtiohtiá:kon” which loosely translates as “where the group divided/parted ways”.
+The historic and current presence of two Kanien’kehá:ka communities is acknowledged by the use of the place name “Tiohtià:ke,” an abbreviation of “Teionihtiohtià:kon” which loosely translates as “where the group divided/parted ways.”
 It is here “where the group divided/parted ways” that formed a natural stopping point for First Nations’ travellers.

 Thus the region since time immemorial has served as a gathering place which marked the area a key site of diplomacy, as well as for the exchange of culture, language, and goods.
 It is this centrality and importance of the region that drew the first settlers to the island.
 The importance of Montréal/ Tiohtià:ke for First Nations and Settlers was demonstrated in 1701 when a Great Peace was negotiated and signed thereby ending a series of destructive wars among various First Nations.